MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

 >PowerShell Core does not support the Microsoft Azure Active Directory Module for Windows PowerShell module and cmdlets with **Msol** in their name.
 To continue using these cmdlets, you must run them from Windows PowerShell.
 >

-For more information, see [View licenses and services with Office 365 PowerShell](view-licenses-and-services-with-office-365-powershell.md).
+For more information, see [View licenses and services with PowerShell for Microsoft 365](view-licenses-and-services-with-office-365-powershell.md).

-To see the before and after results of the procedures in this topic, see [View account license and service details with Office 365 PowerShell](view-account-license-and-service-details-with-office-365-powershell.md).
+To see the before and after results of the procedures in this topic, see [View account license and service details with PowerShell for Microsoft 365](view-account-license-and-service-details-with-office-365-powershell.md).

 A PowerShell script is available that automates the procedures described in this topic.
-Specifically, the script lets you view and disable services in your Office 365 organization, including Sway.
-For more information, see [Disable access to Sway with Office 365 PowerShell](disable-access-to-sway-with-office-365-powershell.md).
+Specifically, the script lets you view and disable services in your Microsoft 365 organization, including Sway.
+For more information, see [Disable access to Sway with PowerShell for Microsoft 365](disable-access-to-sway-with-office-365-powershell.md).

-### Disable specific Office 365 services for specific users for a specific licensing plan
+### Disable specific Microsoft 365 services for specific users for a specific licensing plan

-To disable a specific set of Office 365 services for users for a specific licensing plan, perform the following steps:
+To disable a specific set of Microsoft 365 services for users for a specific licensing plan, perform the following steps:

 #### Step 1: Identify the undesirable services in the licensing plan by using the following syntax: